Stencyl/stencylpedia/chapter-3/motion.md

 #### How To: Pushing
-You can push an object towards a given point using the “Push toward [X, Y]” block.
+You can push an object towards a given point using the "Push toward [X, Y]" block.
 (Actor > Motion)

 ![](http://static.stencyl.com/pedia2/ch3/motion/image06.png)